PLAY

 Optimization

-Prioritize red meat: Consumption of red meat increases LDL cholesterol. (source) Red meat contains high amounts of saturated fat that contribute to the formation of LDL particles in the bloodstream, increasing LDL levels in the body. (source) Recommendation: Consume two servings of high-quality red meat weekly.
+Prioritize red meat.
+Consumption of red meat increases LDL cholesterol.
+Red meat contains high amounts of saturated fat that contribute to the formation of LDL particles in the bloodstream, increasing LDL levels in the body. (source, source)

-Active recovery: Physical activity has been shown to be inversely related to LDL levels. (source) Exercise increases HDL cholesterol, which transports LDL cholesterol to the liver for metabolism and excretion.
-Prioritizing recovery by decreasing exercise intensity will aid in regulating cholesterol levels in the body. helps the body regulate serum cholesterol. (source, source) Recommendation: Prioritize techniques to enhance recovery capacity, such as low-intensity movement and mobility, at least twice a week.
+Active recovery.
+Physical activity has been shown to be inversely related to LDL levels.
+Exercise increases HDL cholesterol, which transports LDL cholesterol to the liver for metabolism and excretion.
+Prioritizing recovery by decreasing exercise intensity will aid in regulating cholesterol levels in the body. (source, source)

 An elevated LDL cholesterol/HDL cholesterol ratio can stem from physiological factors affecting cholesterol metabolism, particularly in the liver.
 Nutritionally, diets high in saturated and trans fats, coupled with inadequate intake of fiber and antioxidants, can contribute to an unfavorable ratio. (source, source)